supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 If a minimized SOP of an expression $F$ is not unique, then it is not necessarily true that the minimized POS of $F$ is also not unique.

+The largest cube is not always possible in mSOP or mPOS.

 ## Canonical Forms using K Map

 For canonical SOP, take every singe cell which is 1 as a cube and add the minterms.